 - As with other viral illnesses, antibiotics do not work against an influenza virus.
 Antiviral medications may be used for treatment or prevention of influenza.

 Influenza lowers the body’s ability to fight other infections.
-It can lead to bacterial infections, such as pneumonia, and even death especially in the elderly and people with chronic medical conditions.
+It can lead to bacterial infections, such as pneumonia, and even death especially in the elderly, children (6–59 months), pregnant women, Aboriginal peoples, and people with chronic medical conditions.

 How is influenza spread?